What are vital signs?

 From the University of Rochester Medical Center

-It is important to monitor vital signs because they can indicate that something is wrong, such as pain or infection.
+It is important to monitor vital signs because they can indicate that something is wrong, such as the onset of pain or infection.
 The vital signs should be checked once a day unless your doctor recommends a different frequency.

 Talk to your doctor if you notice the following changes: